barbazul/1kfa/mod_guide_player.md

 self-aware like in The Invisibles.

-To allow you and your table of friends to invent and explore the magical concepts that excite you most, Deckahedron World takes a light touch, provides a mechanical foundation and some optional narrative paths.
+To allow you and your table of friends to invent and explore the magical concepts that excite you most, 1kFA takes a light touch, provides a mechanical foundation and some optional narrative paths.
-Deckahedron World invites you to play with and expand into a well-tested framework.
+1kFA invites you to play with and expand into a well-tested framework.

 One thing to keep in mind is that characters may attempt any move that resolves with Str / Dex / Int.